-- The Committee noted that the data element-level interrater reliability testing produced a low kappa statistic score. - Score-level reliability using beta binomial was high. - The Committee felt that the data element reliability was truly a concern due to the fact that the beta binomial methodology used for score-level reliability testing is based on the assumption that error is random, but low interrater reliability would be systematic error. - The developer noted that several hospitals are currently engaging with Stratis Health to improve their abstraction precision. - The Committee did not pass the measure on reliability.
+- The Committee noted that the data element-level inter-rater reliability testing produced a low kappa statistic score. - Score-level reliability using beta binomial was high. - The Committee felt that the data element reliability was truly a concern considering that the beta binomial methodology used for score-level reliability testing assumes that error is random, but low inter-rater reliability would be considered systematic error. - The developer noted that several hospitals are currently engaging with Stratis Health to improve their abstraction precision. - The Committee did not pass the measure on reliability.

-3. Feasibility: The Standing Committee did not vote on this criterion since the measure did not pass Scientific Acceptability
+3. Feasibility: The Standing Committee did not vote on this criterion since the measure did not pass Scientific Acceptability.